Institute for Leadership and Management in Health (ILMH)

-Real options valuation applies derivative valuation techniques to capital budgeting decisions.
-A real option itself, is the right - but not the obligation to make an investment
+- Real option valuation Real options valuation applies derivative valuation techniques to capital budgeting decisions.
+A real option itself, is the right - but not the obligation to make an investment.

 Professor Giampiero Favato